addyosmani/backbone-fundamentals/index.md

 <img src="img/todorouting.png" width="700px"/>

-When the route changes the todo list will be filtered on a model level and just the models that pass the filter will be re-rendered.
+When the route changes the todo list will be filtered on a model level and the selected class on the filter links will be toggled.
 When an item is updated while in a filtered state, it will be updated accordingly.
 E.g. if the filter is active and the item is checked, it will be hidden.
-The current filter is persisted on reload.
+The active filter is persisted on reload.

 ```javascript